Kadi12345/GreatSuccess/README.md

 git pull

 #### Adding changes to the development branch:
-cd /home/user/my_project  <-- find the git folder location where repository was configurated git add.                  <-- if you want to add all changed files git add filename.format   <-- if you want to add a specific file
+cd /home/user/my_project  <-- find the git folder location where repository was configurated<br>
+git add.                  <-- if you want to add all changed files git add filename.format   <-- if you want to add a specific file